 The plant’s stems, leaves, and flowers are all edible; however, you will need to remove the woody base of the stem.
 If you wind up with broccoli rabe with a thick stem despite your best efforts, just shave or peel the stem like you would with asparagus stalks.

-Do I remove the broccoli rabe’s leaves?
+Do you remove broccoli rabe’s leaves?

 Does broccoli rabe taste like broccoli